 Ark Shells of the Arcidae Family

-Ark Shells in the Arcidae Family are strongly ribbed clam shells.
-The two sides of the clam are symmetrical and look like an ark or treasure chest, from which they derive their common name.
-Ark Shells in the Arcidae Family differ from Ark Shells in the Noetidae Family in the placement of ligaments and the lack of striations on the ligaments.
-The hinge line on Ark Shells is arched and there are numerous teeth along the hinge line of both valves that align, like a zipper, when the shell is closed.
-Many ark shells are covered with a heavy periostracum (outer membrane), usually dark brown in color.
-Ark Shells can be found crawling along sand or mud, or attached to stones or rocks by byssus (thread-like anchor lines).
+Ark Shells are strongly ribbed having two symmetrical clam shells that look like an ark or treasure chest, from which they derive their common name.
+Their hinge line is arched and there are numerous teeth along the hinge line of both valves that align, like a zipper, when the shell is closed.
+Many Ark Sells are covered with a heavy periostracum (outer membrane), usually dark brown in color.
+Ark Shells can be found crawling along sand or mud, or they are attached to stones or rocks by byssus (thread-like anchor lines).
 The Ark Shells have a global distribution and are found from shallow to very deep waters.
-There are two hundred species in the Arcidae Family of which twenty-nine are found along the coastlines of the Baja Peninsula.
+There are twenty-nine species of the Arcidae Family found along the various coastlines of the Baja Peninsula.